 While working on their capstone Planning Report, MUP students enroll in URBP 298A (3 units) and 298B (3 units) during the last two semesters of study.
 In these classes, students prepare this major research report (our version of a master's thesis), which represents an independent contribution to the field of planning.
 The department maintains an archive of model Planning Reports for student reference.

 Critical Paths Through the MUP Program

 The following is a set of suggested scenarios for completing the program as either a full-time or part-time student, entering in Fall or Spring semester, to help MUP students plan their time in the program.
-(Please note that the department cannot guarantee that all core classes will be offered exactly as in the semesters shown here.
 Detailed information about our courses and the current schedule of classes can be found on the University Catalog.)

 Two-Year Program, Entering Fall

 Four-Year Program, Entering Spring

 To graduate, MUP students must have at least 180 hours of professional work experience in urban and regional planning or a closely related field.
 Students fulfill the requirement with an internship or professional employment during their time in the program.
 (If the student has completed such work on a paid or voluntary basis within five years of entering the program, then additional professional experience is recommended, but not required.
 Paperwork confirming the experience must be submitted to the department.)

 When students have completed their work experience, they should download the Internship Completion/Professional Work Experience Form [pdf] and ask their supervisor to complete it.
 The completed forms should be sent to the Graduate Advisor of the department.